Waiting for the Wild

 Outdoor photographers strut their stuff at the Bozeman MADE Fair.

 “It all takes time and patience,” said wildlife photographer Ken Conger.
-Moving through his lineup of prints, he shares the moment the photo took place.
+Moving through his lineup of prints, he shared the moments the photos took place.
 A bison with snow caked onto its nose, for example—Ken waited and waited, until finally, the shaggy beast took one step closer, into the moonlight.
 That photo is one of Ken’s best-selling pieces.

 I try to keep it simple and capture the smaller details we don’t always slow down enough to notice. —Jamie Rankin